Latte Filters

 floor (int $precision=0)

-Rounds a number down to a given precision.
+Rounds a number down to the given precision.

 {=3.5|floor} {* outputs 3 *}